 Why should I study the Global MBA?

-Our Global MBA is designed to keep you up to date with the world’s social, economic, and technological developments, so that you learn how to effectively promote innovation to approach changing requirements and new opportunities.
+Our Global MBA is designed to keep you up to date with social, economic and technological developments, helping you promote innovation and respond effectively to change.

 At the University of Hull, our vision is for a ‘fairer, brighter, carbon neutral future’.
-As such, one of our current top priorities is to equip you with the expertise and tools needed to be an impactful leader in a carbon neutral, digitally transformed future.
+A key priority is equipping you with the expertise and tools needed to be an impactful leader in a carbon neutral, digitally transformed world.

-You’ll find sustainability themes embedded within the Global MBA curriculum including, for example, the effect of climate change on business decision-making, the practice of responsible leadership and corporate social responsibility, and sustainable supply chain development.
+Sustainability themes are embedded throughout the Global MBA curriculum, including climate change and business decision-making, responsible leadership, corporate social responsibility and sustainable supply chain development.